-The mission of the Program furthers the mission of Vanguard University and the Undergraduate College by offering a Bachelor of Science Degree in Kinesiology with major concentrations is Exercise and Sport Science, Pre-Health, and Sport Studies.
-The mission of the Program is to equip students to become leaders capable of impacting their world for Christ.
-The program seeks to prepare competent, professionals through personalized education in the classroom, through research, and field-based experiences.
+The mission of the Department of Kinesiology is to equip students to become leaders capable of impacting their world for Christ.
+The program seeks to prepare competent professionals through personalized education in the classroom, research, and field-based experiences.
 The goal of the department is to develop independent, critical thinkers who possess an interdisciplinary education with an in-depth understanding of kinesiology in areas such as athletic training, fitness and performance training, prevention and rehabilitation of injuries and disabilities, teaching physical education, and coaching.

 Why Major in Kinesiology at VU?